MariuszZalew/FirstRepo/README.md

 # FirstRepo
-This is my first repository, i would like to show my code to the whole world ;P
+This is my first repository.